 The concept of surviving the night shift doesn’t only pertain to the time spent in the workplace, but also extends to what a nurse does after his or her shift ends.
 According to an Institute of Medicine report on “Sleep Disorders and Deprivation,” nearly 20 percent of all serious car crash injuries in the general population are linked to a sleepy driver who is not affected by alcohol or drugs.

 In an effort to combat fatigue, many drivers will let down car windows or turn up the volume of the radio – an alarming signal that fatigue can greatly affect the safety of a driver.
-The NSF says that these methods of trying to stay awake and alert while driving do not work, and pulling over immediately is the best thing a nurse can do if he or she has reached this dangerous level of fatigue.
+The NSF says that these methods of trying to stay awake and alert while driving does not work and pulling over immediately are the best thing a nurse can do if he or she has reached this dangerous level of fatigue.

 Additional tips on how to survive the drive home after working the night shift include:

 - Carpool with another nurse when possible, and hold a conversation with the driver.

 - Do not stop for drinks with co-workers as a way to unwind.